 Guizhou Guanshanhu District moving from "ecological beauty" to "ecology +"

-GUIYANG, China, June 21, 2024 (GLOBE NEWSWIRE) -- On June 15, 2024, the "Ecological Season" series of activities officially began in Guanshanhu District of Guiyang City, Guizhou Province.
+Guiyang, China (ANTARA/Xinhua-AsiaNet)- On June 15, 2024, the "Ecological Season" series of activities officially began in Guanshanhu District of Guiyang City, Guizhou Province.
 This is the third consecutive year of "Ecological Season" series activities in Guanshanhu District.
-Hosted by the Publicity Department of Guanshanhu District government, this year's "Ecological season" carries out a number of rich and interesting activities around the three sections of "ecology + study tour", "ecology + music" and "ecology + education".
+Hosted by the Publicity Department of Guanshanhu District government, this year's "Ecological season" carries out a number of interesting activities around the three sections of "ecology + study tour", "ecology + music" and "ecology + education".

 The continuous improvement of the ecological environment of the Guanshanhu District has also attracted tourists from all over the world.
 According to the tourism department of the district, Guanshanhu District has a reception of 6.39 million overnight visitors from January to November 2023, about 420,000 visitors during the Spring Festival in 2024, about 600,000 visitors during the 2024 May Day holiday.